azerion/bluestack-sdk-android/nativead.md

 String callToAction=nativeObject.getCallToAction();

 // Get the URL of the icon image for the app
- String iconUrl=nativeObject.getAdIconUrl();
+// FYI this method return NO_URL_FOUND = "http://" if no cover image found String iconUrl=nativeObject.getAdIconUrl();

 // Get ahe URL of the cover image for the app
- String coverImageUrl=nativeObject.getAdCoverImageUrl();
+// FYI this method return NO_URL_FOUND = "http://" if no cover image found String coverImageUrl=nativeObject.getAdCoverImageUrl();

 // adChoiceView